-Cyborg Cockroaches With Solar-Powered Backpacks Could Deploy In Disaster Zones
+Cyborg Cockroaches With Solar-Powered Backpacks Could Deploy in Disaster Zones

 Then, the fun part (I assume): Remote control of the insects.

-In a series of experiments, the team showed they were able to steer the roach right, as desired, via their wireless system.
+In a series of experiments, the team demonstrated how the system could steer the roach right, as desired, via a wireless system.
 You can see that above.

 And, for now, that's as far as they've got.